dynamicalsystemslaboratory/Mass-Shootings-and-Congressmen-on-X/README.md

 ## Overview
 This dataset contains anonymized Twitter data of members of the 117th US Congress, along with Gun Violence Archive data.
 The data has been processed and split into smaller chunks for easier handling and sharing (original file is about 3GB).
+Data on US Legislators (biographical data, social media handles, etc.) can be accessed directly at [https://github.com/unitedstates/congress-legislators]
 The Gun Violence Archive data can be accessed directly at [Gun Violence Archive](https://www.gunviolencearchive.org/).
 GINI Coefficient Data can be accessed directly at [https://statehealthcompare.shadac.org/table/82/income-inequality-gini-coefficient#1,2,16,18,25/a/76/119]
 Residential segregation data can be accessed directly at [https://hdpulse.nimhd.nih.gov/data-portal/physical/table?age=001&age_options=ageall_1&demo=01005&demo_options=res_seg_2&physicaltopic=100&physicaltopic_options=physical_2&race=00&race_options=raceall_1&sex=0&sex_options=sexboth_1&statefips=00&statefips_options=area_states]